What To Look For in a Pet Sitter

 In addition, pet owners may ask pet sitters to do other tasks.

-Professional pet sitters must be bonded, insured, have a business licence, and be able to provide client testimonials.
+A pet-sitting business must be bonded, insured, have a business licence, and be able to provide client testimonials.

-Related: What to do if Your Dog has Anxiety
+Related: What To Do if Your Dog Has Anxiety

 Checklist When Choosing a Pet Sitter

-Prior to hiring a pet sitter, request an in-home consultation.
 This provides you the chance to speak with them in person and learn more about the sitter's background, working techniques, education, and training, as well as how they communicate with you while you're gone.

 Here are some of the common questions that you can ask your potential sitter: